 About Barbara Scheiber

-After she married, she and her husband moved to the Washington, D.C. area where they brought up their four children.
-The youngest, born with Williams syndrome, a rare developmental disability, led her to become an early advocate for disabled individuals – writing and speaking for the rights and opportunities of a previously neglected population.
+After she married in 1948, Barbara and her husband moved to the Washington, DC area, where they brought up their four children.
+The youngest, Robert, was born with Williams syndrome, a rare developmental disability.
+This led her to become an early advocate for disabled individuals, writing and speaking for the rights and opportunities of a previously neglected population.
 She served as director of a national organization providing critically needed information for parents of children with disabilities, and co-wrote the groundbreaking book, Unlocking Potential: College and Other Choices for Learning Disabled People, with Jeanne Talpers (Adler and Adler, 1987).
 To help answer questions faced by parents like herself, she later wrote Fulfilling Dreams: A Handbook for Parents of People with Williams Syndrome (WSA, 2002).

-Her husband of 66 years, Walter Scheiber, is known for his contributions as a pioneering leader in regional government.
-All of their children are writers.
+Her husband of 66 years, Walter Scheiber, was known for his contributions as a pioneering leader in regional government.